Dimi-95/Security-Camera/README.md

 # Security-Camera
-A Camera that detect motion, captures the moment, turning it into a small video file that is sped up, and sending it to my Email
+A Camera that detects motion, captures the moment, turning it into a small video file that is sped up, and sending it to my Email